void-loop/mconverter-blog/articles/fix_automatic_downloads.md

 * #### iOS and iPadOS

     Currently, Chrome on iOS and iPadOS does not support automatic downloads.
-You need to accept manually each downloaded file 😩😩😩.
+You need to accept manually each downloaded file.

 ### Samsung Internet